Gabrielle Forshaw - Psychotherapeutic counsellor- MBACP

-Choosing who to see as a counsellor often feels like a big decision but my hope is that you will experience me as a warm, sensitive and down-to-earth person from our first meeting and that you will feel deeply heard and understood.
+My hope is that you will experience me as a warm, sensitive and down-to-earth person from our first meeting and that you will feel deeply heard and understood.
 I work with adults of all ages and from many different backgrounds.
-They come with a wide variety of issues such as stress and anxiety, depression, grief, low self esteem, sexuality, suicidal thoughts, relationship issues and unhealthy patterns of behaviour.
+They come with a wide variety of issues such as stress and anxiety, depression, bereavement, low self esteem, identity, suicidal thoughts, relationship issues, lone parenting and unhelpful patterns of behaviour.
 These might be the result of current circumstances that are are distressing, or connected to past experiences which feel unresolved.

 What to expect at our first meeting: